Heijix/nut-lang/CODE_OF_CONDUCT.md

 ## Other stuff

-All other stuff can be made in master branch, directly if it refer to a issue.
+Little stuff can be made in master branch, directly if it refer to a issue.
 It means that nothing can't be done in master, if they is no associated issue.
 If, for some reason, you want to do changes or add a new feature, create an associated issue to explain what you did / will do.

+Otherwise, if it's a feature, create a issue and a new branch.